Universal Music Enterprises

 Universal Music Enterprises (UME, stylized as UMe) is the catalogue division of Universal Music Group.
 It includes Hip-O Records, Universal Chronicles, and UM3 or UMC (which is the international division of the company).
 Under various divisions, it reissues many classic albums from the UMG back catalogue, and also various compilation albums, including series such as the 20th Century Masters - The Millennium Collection and Icon budget lines and the 2-disc Gold compilations.
+UMe also handles synchronization licenses for films, television and video games.

+Albums released

 It also released Billy Ray Cyrus's album Wanna Be Your Joe and re-released John Cougar Mellencamp's American Fool and Tom Petty's Greatest Hits.
 In 2012, UMe took over distribution of Frank Zappa's recorded music catalogue.

+In December 2016, Round Hill Music signed a distribution deal with UMe, covering The Offspring's Columbia Records albums.

-In 2017, Styx signed with UMe for its latest album, The Mission.
-Later that same year, Universal announced the formation of Urban Legends, a new catalogue division, which focuses on reissues of said urban music releases.
+In 2017, Styx signed with UMe for the album The Mission.
+Later that same year, Universal announced the formation of Urban Legends, a new catalogue division, which focuses on reissues of hip-hop and R&B releases.

+In August 2021, American rock band Aerosmith signed a worldwide distribution deal with UMe, covering their entire catalogue of recordings for both Universal's Geffen Records and Sony Music Entertainment's Columbia Records.